pericoel21/allGuardsmanRPG/core-mechanics/tag-tier-system.md

 ## Requirement Tags
 A tag can represent a requisite proportional to the Tier.
-- The encumbrance of an [[Items, Loadout & Encumbrance|Item]] is always a Requirement Tag, in this case, needing a number of inventory slots.
+- The encumbrance of an [[items-loadout-encumbrance|Item]] is always a Requirement Tag, in this case, needing a number of inventory slots.
 It is usually obviated when the weight is 1.

 > [!example] Example: The *Heavy* Tag in items
 >  Heavy T2 means the item takes 2 inventory slots and it requires 40 str mínimum to use.

 ### Stat Requirement
-The most typical example of a Requirement Tag is one that specifies a minimum [[Player Character Stats|Stat]] score.
+The most typical example of a Requirement Tag is one that specifies a minimum [[pc-stats|Stat]] score.

 | Tier of the Tag | Minimum Stat | Minimum Status Stat |
 | --------------- | ------------ | ------------------- |